Botanical Name: Gratiola officinalis.

-However, due to the herb’s toxic and powerful effect it is very likely that it did more harm then good and probably some fatalities.
+However, due to the herb’s toxic and powerful effect, it is very likely that it did more harm than good and probably caused some fatalities.

 Besides the herb’s uses as a heart stimulant, it was used as folk medicine to treat enlarged spleen, intestinal worms and some liver diseases such as jaundice.

 Additionally, in some countries, an extract of the herb was used externally against skin diseases and hemorrhoids.